CSS3 only Native iPhone App. No images!

 }

-Feel free to right click on the iframe above and look at the code.
-For detailed explanations of everything… you may have to wait for my book.
-The page on it’s own is here, but is only decent on iPhone or Safari 5 (and perhaps chrome).
+The page on it’s own is here, but is only decent on iPhone or Safari 5 and chrome.